camwestwood/xapi/recipes/attendance/attendance.md

 - Context

 Event was a part of module instance MOD_INSTANCE_ID.
-The activity type has an id of Event_Type_ID.
+The event type has an id of Event_Type_ID.
 The maximum number of people who could have attended the event was EVENT_MAX_COUNT.
-The time it started was ACTIVITY_LOGGED_START and ended at ACTIVITY_LOGGED_END.
-The activity was led by instructor with identifer STAFF_ID.
+The time it started was EVENT_LOGGED_START and ended at EVENT_LOGGED_END.
+The event was led by instructor with identifer STAFF_ID.